electron/website/blog/electron-44-0.md

 ### Cross-platform window state persistence

-Electron 44 adds a cross-platform API for saving and restoring window state.
+Electron 44 adds API for saving and restoring window state.
 Set `windowStatePersistence: true` and provide a unique `name` in the `BaseWindow` or `BrowserWindow` constructor to preserve the window's position, size, and display mode across launches.
 Applications can selectively persist bounds or display modes, and clear saved state with `BaseWindow.clearPersistedState()`.
 See the [Window State Persistence tutorial](https://www.electronjs.org/docs/latest/tutorial/window-state-persistence) for details. [#52270](https://github.com/electron/electron/pull/52270)

-### A WHATWG-compatible WebSocket client for the main process

-The new `net.WebSocket` API provides a WHATWG-compatible WebSocket client for the main process backed by Chromium's network stack.
-It supports Electron sessions, Chromium proxy configuration, the platform trust store, and session cookies. [#51593](https://github.com/electron/electron/pull/51593)

 ### Improved Linux desktop integration